 “Create an experience where someone walks in on their first day and everyone is already expecting them.
 Everyone already knows their name and what they're there to do.
-Everyone is super welcoming and understanding of the fact that being one new hire meeting so many new people is overwhelming,” says Guthrie.
+Everyone is super welcoming and understanding of the fact that meeting so many new people is overwhelming,” says Guthrie.
 “Don’t make them wonder where and how they’ll eat lunch.
 Remove all of those small obstacles that cause first-day nerves.
 All of this shows a level of thoughtfulness that many organizations fail to accomplish.”

 Before getting into tech, Guthrie managed HR for the Thomas Keller Restaurant Group, owner of elite California restaurant The French Laundry— and their success is no secret.
 “They are incredibly, incredibly thoughtful about every detail of a guest's dining experience,” she says.
 “Ahead of time, they'll have already considered food allergies and preferences, even menu items you might have tried previously.
 It’s a level of care and attention that often gets lost in modern times, but it goes a really long way toward making things special, memorable.”